Fine tuning SMLs

 Old vocab size: 50257.
 New vocab size: 50259.
 Added 2 tokens

-Two new tokens have been added
+The two new tokens have been added.

 Traininglink image 55

-We configure the training parameters
+We set the training parameters

 from transformers import TrainingArguments